About Other Salesforce Distribution Methods

 The most commonly used method for distributing Salesforce integrated surveys is with Trigger and Email Survey.
 However, there are many cases where you may need an alternative way to distribute your survey.
-Below are some examples of what else you can use in the integration.
+Below are some examples of what else you can use to distribute surveys with Salesforce.

-- Use an application such as Data Loader to export from Salesforce the list of individuals you need to email, and save them in a CSV file.
-Make sure to include every piece of data that you may need later on, including any data you want to use in the survey and the IDs of related objects you might want to map back to in Salesforce later (for instance if you are exporting a list of contacts you will likely want to include their Account IDs).
+- Use an application such as data loader to export from Salesforce the list of individuals you need to email, and save them in a CSV or TSV file.
+Make sure to include every piece of data from Salesforce that you may need later on, including any data you want to use in the survey and the IDs of related objects you might want to map back to in Salesforce later (for example, if you are exporting a list of contacts you will likely want to include their Contact and Account IDs).

-- Create a new mailing list in Qualtrics and upload the CSV file to complete your mailing list.
+- Create a new mailing list in Qualtrics and upload your file to complete your mailing list.

 - Set up the response mapping for your survey.
 Make sure you specify which IDs Qualtrics should use to update any existing records, or if you are creating new records, which IDs Qualtrics should use to relate the new record to existing records.